About the School

 Newham is situated just three miles from the city and Newham takes in much of London’s revitalised Docklands.
 It includes City Airport, the ExCel International Exhibition Centre.

-The borough is at the centre of London’s plans for the 2012 Olympic Games.
-The Games will see an 80,000-seater stadium built in Stratford - which will also be at the heart of a prestigious new development, Stratford City, comprising 4,500 new homes, nearly half a million square metres of office space, hotels, schools and a shopping centre to rival any in the country.
+The borough was the centre of London’s plans for the 2012 Olympic Games.
+The Games saw an 80,000-seater stadium built in Stratford - which will also be at the heart of a prestigious new development, Stratford City, comprising 4,500 new homes, nearly half a million square metres of office space, hotels, schools and a shopping centre to rival any in the country.
 Major regeneration schemes are also underway in other parts of Newham, including Canning Town and West Ham.